-Third-language translators: Humans or machines, they demonstrate how you get what you pay for in Japanese-to-English translation.
+Third-language Translators Doing Japanese-to-English TranslationHumans or machines, they demonstrate that you get what you pay for.

-The Old Approach Lives On.
+The Old Approach Lives On

-Setting aside the third-language translators for a moment, the idea of having a person native to the source language (Japanese for Japanese-to-English translation) but with only non-native ability in the target language (English in Japanese-to-English translation) is nothing new; it has been the standard approach in Japanese-to-English translation for as long as English has been important to Japan in communicating with non-English speakers.
+Setting aside third-language translators for a moment, the idea of having a person native to the source language (Japanese for Japanese-to-English translation) but with only non-native ability in the target language (English in Japanese-to-English translation) is nothing new; it has been the standard approach in Japanese-to-English translation for as long as English has been important to Japan for communicating with non-Japanese speakers.
 The reasons for this include cost, but there is also the long-standing misconception (by some Japanese people) that only a Japanese person could understand the Japanese-language source text.
-Many times, but not always, a hapless native English speaker (often not a translator) is given the job of repairing a poor Japanese-to-English translation.
-Because the translation repair personnel are often not even able to read the original Japanese text, the repair work can turn a bad translation into a mistranslation that reads well in English.
-Several more recent developments have encouraged even further transgressions of the into-native-language rule.
+Many times, but not always, an unfortunate native English speaker (often not a translator) is given the job of repairing a poor Japanese-to-English translation, a process which is sometimes strangely characterized as "brushing up" the English produced by a Japanese native speaker.

 The Huge Demand and Tolerance for Poorly Done Japanese-to-English Translations